-- What NCI tells us about case management and staff support - Why this is important
+- What NCI-IDD tells us about case management and staff support - Why this is important - Where to find out more about access to services and supports across NCI-IDD States

-What is NCI?
+What is NCI-IDD?

-Each year, NCI asks people with intellectual and developmental disabilities (IDD) and their families how they feel about their lives and the services they get.
-NCI uses surveys so that the same questions can be asked to people in all NCI states.
+Each year, NCI-IDD asks people with intellectual and developmental disabilities (IDD) and their families how they feel about their lives and the services they get.
+NCI-IDD uses surveys so that the same questions can be asked to people in all NCI-IDD states.